 What is Condo Insurance?

 It also includes the liability insurance of the association.
-In spite of all these advantages, the condo insurance does not imply certain cases like your living room being soaked in water due to damage in pipelines.
+In spite of all these advantages, condo insurance does not imply certain cases like your living room being soaked in water due to damage in pipelines.

 Hence it is essential for the user to keep in mind to get the condo insurance that is appropriate for them.
 It is significant to secure your interior unit and your personal assets.
-It also protects and ensures your body from injuries, thereby protecting property damage.
+It also protects and ensures your body from injuries, thereby protecting against property damage.

 You can get your insurance back if your property is damaged either by fire or lightning.
 It also applies during theft or any crime.